 Visit Henry Allingham’s Directory Profile here to learn more about this veteran.

 In 1942, Ludwig managed to escape from his captors in Poland.
 He reached Berlin before being recaptured.
 However, he managed to escape yet again.
 This time, he made it back to France and, true to form, he joined the French Resistance.
 After his illustrious military service, Ludwig settled into a quieter career and started a family.
-Today, as the oldest living man in Europe, this World War II hero is finally getting the attention he has long deserved.
+At the time of his passing, as the oldest living man in Europe, this World War II hero finally received the attention he had long deserved.

 Visit André Ludwig’s Directory Profile here to learn more about this veteran.